jokineno/Co2-study-in-R/ReaktorGithub_2.md

 ![](ReaktorGithub_2_files/figure-markdown_github/unnamed-chunk-37-1.png) - The higher the degree is the more it's fitting.
 Maybe even overfitting..

-Let's see what happens to a determination of variance explained.
+Let's see what happens to a proportion of variance explained.

 ##### I'm using Adjusted R squared since it makes different model sizes more comparable.